- How is bile duct cancer treated?

 Chemotherapy for bile duct cancer

-Chemotherapy (chemo) is treatment with anti-cancer drugs that are given into a vein or by mouth.
-These drugs enter the bloodstream and reach all areas of the body, making this treatment useful in some cancers that have spread to organs beyond the bile duct.
+Chemotherapy (chemo) is treatment with anti-cancer drugs that are usually given into a vein or taken by mouth.
+These drugs enter the bloodstream and reach all areas of the body, making this treatment useful for some cancers that have spread to organs beyond the bile duct.
 Because the drugs reach all the areas of the body, this is known as a systemic treatment.
-Unfortunately, chemo has not been very effective against bile duct cancer, so its use has been somewhat limited.
+Chemo can help some people with bile duct cancer, but so far its effects against this type of cancer have been found to be limited.

-For resectable bile duct cancers (cancers that can be removed completely with surgery), chemo may be used after surgery (often along with radiation therapy) to try to lower the risk that the cancer will return.
+For resectable bile duct cancers (cancers that can be removed completely), chemo may be used after surgery (often along with radiation therapy) to try to lower the risk that the cancer will return.
 This is known as adjuvant chemo.
 Some doctors may use it before surgery for borderline resectable cancers to try to improve the odds that surgery will be successful.
 This is called neoadjuvant treatment.
-Chemo may also be used (sometimes with radiation therapy) for more advanced cancers.
-But it is not clear if chemo used in this situation helps people live longer.

 Doctors give chemo in cycles, with each period of treatment followed by a rest period to give the body time to recover.
 Chemo cycles generally last about 3 to 4 weeks.
 Chemo is often not recommended for patients in poor health, but advanced age by itself is not a barrier to getting chemotherapy.

-Hepatic artery infusion: Because of the poor response to regular (systemic) chemo, doctors have tried giving the drugs directly into the hepatic artery.
-This is known as hepatic artery infusion (HAI).
-The hepatic artery supplies blood to most bile duct tumors.
-The healthy liver can remove most of the remaining drug before it can reach the rest of the body.
-HAI may allow some people whose cancer was not removable by surgery to live longer, but more research is needed.
-This technique may not be useful in all cases because it often requires surgery to insert a catheter into the hepatic artery, an operation that many bile duct cancer patients might not tolerate well.
+Hepatic artery infusion (HAI): Because giving chemo into a vein is not always helpful for bile duct cancer, doctors have tried giving the drugs directly into the main artery going into the liver, called the hepatic artery.
+Since the hepatic artery also supplies most bile duct tumors, more chemo goes to the tumor.
+The healthy liver then removes most of the remaining drug before it can reach the rest of the body.
+HAI may help some people whose cancer was not removable by surgery live longer, but more research is needed.
+This technique may not be useful for some people because it often requires surgery to insert a catheter into the hepatic artery, an operation that many bile duct cancer patients might not tolerate well.

 Drugs used to treat bile duct cancer

 Several drugs can be used to treat bile duct cancer.
 In some cases, 2 or more of these drugs may be combined to try to make them more effective.
-The drugs that have been used most often to treat bile duct cancer include:
+The drugs used most often to treat bile duct cancer include: